acrlabs/www/acrl/services.md

 <div class="subsection">
   <h3>Scale-as-a-Service</h3>

-  <p>Over eight weeks, ACRL embeds an engineer in your team to help you address cost, efficiency, and reliability concerns.
+  <p>Over eight weeks, ACRL embeds 1-2 engineers in your team to help you address cost, efficiency, and reliability
+concerns.
 You can choose between three focus areas.</p>

   <div class="buttons">
     <a href="/contact">Schedule a Consultation</a>